-Dreaming of a beach honeymoon with soft sand, tranquil settings and the calming sounds of the Caribbean Sea?
+Dreaming of a beach honeymoon with soft, silky sand, tranquil settings and the calming sounds of the Caribbean Sea?
 Grenada is the perfect destination for your all-inclusive honeymoon.
 Explore the natural brilliance of a striking, pristine sanctuary.
-The island’s volcanic origin has shaped a landscape of boundless beauty and diversity, the perfect backdrop for a romantic retreat.
+The island’s volcanic origin has shaped a landscape of boundless beauty and diversity; the perfect backdrop for a romantic retreat.

-Located in the southeastern Caribbean just north of Trinidad and Venezuela, the tri-island state of Grenada is made up of three islands, with Grenada being the largest.
+Located in the southeastern Caribbean just north of Trinidad and Venezuela, Grenada is made up of three islands, with the main island of Grenada being the largest.
 Home to both black and white sand beaches, water so clear that coral formations can be spotted from the air and lush rainforests, Grenada's volcanic foundation has created a setting of great beauty.
 In Grenada you can sail, scuba dive or sunbathe one day, hike to the top of a foliage-covered mountain the next, and then spend some time soaking up French and English colonial culture by strolling the streets of capitol city St. George's.

 If you can pull yourselves away from the beaches, head to Grand Etang National Park.
 With great hiking trails through tropical rainforest, head high up in the mountains for magnificent views of the island.
 Take a dip in the Great Etang Lake where you will find refreshing waterfalls and natural pools.
 Explore the natural splendor of the rich landscape and discover the history of the Island of Spice with visits to historic forts or the underwater sculpture park.